LuiDa1/afc.js/README.md

 # afc.js
-afc.js - ASCII Font Colorizer in JavaScript
+afc.js - ASCII Font Colorizer in Vanilla JavaScript

 ![Header IMG that shows the capabilitys of the script](img/header.gif)